valeridev/valeridev.github.io/README.md

-# Welcome to My GitHub!
+# Welcome to My GitHub
 👋 Hi there!
 I'm Váleri Calhau, a self-taught coder on an exciting journey of learning and building.
 Recently, I had the pleasure of working on a project during my time at SheCodes.
 It's called the Weather App, and I invite you to explore it  [👉 here.](https://github.com/valeridev/weathershecodesplus.html/blob/main/index.html)